George Sutherland-Leveson-Gower, 5th Duke of Sutherland: Political career

-Family
+Personal life

-Sutherland married Lady Eileen Gwladys Butler, daughter of Charles Butler, 7th Earl of Lanesborough on 11 April 1912.
-After her death in 1943, he married Clare Josephine O'Brian (1903–1998) on 1 July 1944.
+On 11 April 1912, Sutherland married Lady Eileen Gwladys Butler, daughter of Charles Butler, 7th Earl of Lanesborough.
+During World War I, she was a Red Cross nurse.
+She died, without surviving issue, on 24 August 1943.

+After her death in 1943, he married Clare Josephine (née O'Brian) Dunkerly (1903–1998), the second daughter of Herbert O'Brian of Calcutta, on 1 July 1944.
+She was previously married to Alexander Blake Shakespear (who she divorced in March 1944), and Col. Vincent Ashforth Blundell Dunkerly.

 Sutherland died in 1963, aged 74 and without issue.
 His titles were divided according to their patents: the Earldom of Sutherland and Lordship of Strathnaver passed to his niece, Elizabeth Sutherland, 24th Countess of Sutherland, only daughter of Lord Alastair Sutherland-Leveson-Gower, while the remainder of his titles passed to the heir male, a distant relative, the Earl of Ellesmere.